Logan289/ScreenTimeBruteForce/README.md

 ## Usage

-    usage: iOSCrack.py [-h] [-a] [-c] [-b folder]
+    usage: iOSCrack.py [-h] [-a] [-c] [-b folder] [-t]

-    a script which is used to crack the restriction passcode of an iPhone/iPad through a flaw in unencrypted backups allowing the hash and salt to be discovered
+    a script to crack the restriction passcode of an iDevice

     optional arguments:
     -h, --help            show this help message and exit -a, --automatically   automatically finds and cracks hashes -c, --cli             prompts user for input
     -b folder, --backup folder
                         where backups are located
+    -t, --test            runs unittest

 ## How to Use